fmay/ocr-python-1/.guides/sections.md

 ## Task 2
 Task file : [task-2.py](open_file "10-subs-functions/task-2.py").

 Write a function called `journeyCost`.
-It should take in the number of miles of the journey, price per litre of fuel in pence and how many miles it a car travels to the litre.
+It should take in the number of miles of the journey, price per litre of fuel in pence and how many miles a car travels to the litre.
 It should return the journey price in pounds.

 The code shown is your starter code and outputs